Why Static Analysis Misses Mobile Threats — And What Continuous Security Testing Can Catch

 Enter Continuous Runtime Testing

-The solution isn't better static analysis - it's continuous runtime testing that monitors app behavior while it's actually running.
-This catches the behavioral patterns that static analysis can't see.
+The solution isn't better static analysis; its approach replaces outdated methods like periodic scans with continuous runtime monitoring that adapts to modern threat patterns and catches the behavioral patterns that static analysis can't see.

-Corellium MATRIX changes the mobile DevSecOps game completely.
+Corellium MATRIX changes the mobile mobile app security completely.
 Instead of waiting weeks for security reports or slowing down releases for manual testing, development teams can now integrate automated mobile security testing directly into their CI/CD pipelines.

 How MATRIX Transforms DevSecOps